kognifai/PoseidonNext-Framework/SDK-documentation/Common-Data-Service.md

 # Using the CommonDataService

 ### Example
-Let's say, we want to visualize real-time data from stock market and use it via application framework.
+Let us say, we want to visualize real-time data from stock market and use it via application framework.
 We first create stock data provider.
-In our case.
-One data provider to fetch the available stocks.
+In our case, one data provider to fetch the available stocks.

 ```typescript
 export class StocksAsset implements IAssetRead {